esogelola/emazon/README.md

 ## Project Status

-This project is currently in development.
-Only the front-end of the application is complete, the back-end is currently being developed.
+This project is "complete", a lot of improvements such as a better Admin product CRUD, letting users properly view their orders and fixing checkout issues.

 ## Project Screen Shot(s)